gowthamgspatil/quiz__game/README.md

 # quiz__game

 This code implements a **multiple-choice quiz game** where questions are presented randomly, and the user inputs their answers.
-Here's the theoretical explanation:

 ---